Listening TOEFL Test

 - The questions that follow the audio-visuals range from multiple-choice questions to illustrative questions.
 In the illustrative questions, the candidate is expected to relate two arguments in a tabulated chart.
 Some questions may also be descriptive.

-- There are two kinds of multiple-choice questions in Listening TOEFL test.
+- There are two kinds of multiple-choice questions in the Listening test.
 In the first kind, the candidates have to choose only one right answer and in the second kind, there can be two right answers and the candidates have to select both of them to make the answer complete.

-How to tackle the Listening test:
+How to Tackle the Listening Test

 - Remember to take short notes since you will eat up on the listening time if you spend too much time writing.